installable web evidence capture

 The local-static adapter covers normal documents first.
 Browser rendering, Crawl4AI, and hosted providers become explicit escalation paths when static fetch is not enough.

-06 / first wedge
+07 / first wedge

-Coming first as a local command.
+Start with a local command.

 BitterCrawl Cloud can wait.
 The immediate product promise is simple: every agent can read a public page and leave a receipt.

-$ bitter crawl example.com --json
+$ bitter crawl https://example.com --json